 However, if you were to forcibly press two layers of insulation into the thickness of one, you will get more r-value but most likely not a double r-value because it is improperly installed.

-The r-value published by manufacturers applies strictly to insulation that is installed in a proper fashion.
+The r-value published by manufacturers applies strictly to the insulation that is installed in a proper fashion.

-R values are usually given without their units, so it can be confusing what a value of “R-4.0” refers to.
-In most places in the world, the r value is given in international system of units (SI), while in the United States it is more common to use traditional US units.
+R values are usually given without their units, so it can be confusing what the value of “R-4.0” refers to.
+In most places in the world, the R-value is given in an international system of units (SI), while in the United States it is more common to use traditional US units.